YuanErn/audio-summary/README.md

 # audio-summary
-Summarizes a given audio file using whisper (transcription) and BART(summarizer)
+Summarizes a given audio file using whisper (transcription) and BART(summarizer).
+GUI Provided.

 How to use:
 Install Chocolatey: https://chocolatey.org/install, and then install FFMPEG.